 Reasons to Send a Handwritten Note

-Sometimes you'll experience an event unrelated to your friendship which will prompt you to feel especially grateful to your friend.
+Sometimes you'll experience an event unrelated to your friendship which will prompt you to feel especially grateful.
 This is a great time to get out your pen and paper and jot down a note letting your friend know that their relationship means a lot to you.
 I have done this when other life events reminded me not to take the people I love for granted and in many cases my friends have held on to these cards.